 Crockpot Sausage, Beans, and Greens

-This Crockpot Recipe for healthy and delicious Sausage, Beans, and Greens is a dish I’ve made over and over and this tasty recipe is low-glycemic, gluten-free and South Beach Diet friendly.
+Crockpot Sausage, Beans, and Greens is a healthy and delicious dish I’ve made over and over!
+This tasty recipe is low-glycemic, gluten-free and South Beach Diet friendly.
 It also freezes well, so don’t be afraid to double the recipe if you have a large slow cooker.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I used pinto beans, but you could make this with any type of dried beans and kale or swiss chard could replace the collards if that’s what you have.
 Crockpot dishes tend to be not too photogenic, but luckily I had some leftovers to try more than once on the photos, and trust me when I say this picture is a big improvement on the previous one!

 Soak dried beans overnight, then drain, add fresh water, garlic powder, and onion powder, and simmer on low heat until beans are soft.
 (Cooking time will depend on how fresh the beans are, but probably 30-45 minutes for most beans.)
 You can use canned beans, but soaked and cooked dried beans are much better.
 While beans are cooking, brown the sausage well in a non-stick frying pan.
 (You will need to add a little oil for turkey Italian sausage.)
 Get the sausage as brown as you can, then let cool and cut into slices.
 Also slice up the collard greens.